brennerswenson/roman_numeral_encoder/README.md

 titled: _Automatic Harmonic Analysis: Roman Numerals via Deep Learning_.
 This project sought to implement self-attention based models in the context of Roman numeral classification.

+The submitted paper can be found at the root level of this directory in a .pdf titled "*Brenner_Swenson_MSc_Submission*".

 Note:
 It was forked in May of 2021 and does not reflect updates made to the parent repository after said date.